 Evaluating Quality: How Magnolia Manor Stands in Care Standards

 When examining staffing levels, some Magnolia Manor locations slightly trail state averages, which can affect daily care quality.
 For example, the Spartanburg facility has reported nurse hours per resident below the South Carolina average of 3.9 hours per day.
-This can impact residents’ experience significantly, as adequate staffing is critical for meeting physical and emotional needs effectively.
+With the removal of federal minimums, these numbers now reflect Magnolia Manor’s individual staffing assessments and adaptation to workforce challenges.
 Furthermore, nurse turnover rates are a concern due to their potential to disrupt continuity of care.
-For instance, Spartanburg’s nurse turnover is slightly below its state counterparts, which suggests that stability might be better but still poses challenges (ProPublica Nursing Home Inspect).
+Spartanburg’s nurse turnover is reported as slightly below its state counterparts, suggesting relative stability but continuing recruitment and retention challenges (ProPublica Nursing Home Inspect).

 Tailored Care: Specialized Services at Magnolia Manor